nareto/transformertopic/README.md

 # transformertopic
 Topic Modeling using sentence embeddings.
+This procedure works very well: in practice it almost always produces sensible topics and (from a practical point of view) renders all LDA variants obsolete.

-This is inspired by the Topic Modeling procedure described [here](https://towardsdatascience.com/topic-modeling-with-bert-779f7db187e6) by Maarten Grootendorst, who also has his own implementation available
+This is my own implementation of the procedure described [here](https://towardsdatascience.com/topic-modeling-with-bert-779f7db187e6) by Maarten Grootendorst, who also has his own implementation available
 [here](https://github.com/MaartenGr/BERTopic).

 I wanted to code it myself and have features marked with a ⭐, which as far as I know are not available in Grootendorst's implementation.